 engcon is committed to the UN Guiding Principles on Business and Human Rights (UNGP) and the UN Sustainable Development Goals (SDGs).
 These undertakings are reflected in the Group's Code of Conduct and in policies and processes that deal with ethical issues, quality, purchases, the environment, work, and health and safety.
-In 2022, a global whistleblower function was established, which is available both internally and externally for employees, customers, partners and other stakeholders.
-There were zero whistleblowing cases reported in our global whistleblower function in 2022.
+Our global whistleblower function is available both internally and externally for employees, customers, partners and other stakeholders.
+No whistleblowing cases that have led to an investigation were reported via our global whistleblower function in 2023.

 Our Code of Conduct, which has been adopted by engcon's Board of Directors, is our guide to ethical business operations and optimising the social and environmental effects of our activities.
 Laws, environmental standards and social conditions vary in the countries in which we conduct operations.
 The Code of Conduct is designed to ensure that we always act with integrity and in accordance with the highest ethical norms.
-The current version of the Code of Conduct was published in 2020.
+The current version of the Code of Conduct was adopted in 2022.